eblais/cs365notes/_posts/2024-01-17-undecidability.md

 ---
   title: 4.
 Undecidability
   author: Eric Blais
   layout: post
+  date: 2024-01-12
+  cover: assets/images/undecidability.jpg
 ---

 We saw in the last lecture that the language $$A_{TM} = \{ \left< M \right>x : M \mbox{ accepts } x\}$$ is undecidable.